opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     List of references to each party voters may choose in the contest.
 Requires at list one.
 Has the following properties:

     party_id
-        Reference to an OCD ``Organization``, with the "party" classification.
+        Reference to an OCD ``Organization`` representing a political party voters may choose in the contest.

     is_incumbent
         **optional**